wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects weak JWTs only if the filtering node has version 4.4 or above and there is the [**Weak JWT** trigger] enabled.
+Wallarm detects weak JWTs only if the filtering node has version 4.4 or above and there is the [**Weak JWT** trigger](user-guides/triggers/trigger-examples.md#detect-weak-jwts) enabled.

 Wallarm considers JWTs to be weak if they are:

-* Signed using weak algorithms or secret keys
+* Unencrypted - there is no signing algorithm (the `alg` field is `none` or absent).
-* Signed using compromised secret keys
+* Signed using compromised secret keys.

 Once a weak JWT is detected, Wallarm records the corresponding [vulnerability](user-guides/vulnerabilities/check-vuln.md).

 **Remediation:**

-* Configure the Wallarm platform to detect JWT vulnerabilities as the [trigger example] demonstrates (if it does not).
-* Configure the Wallarm platform to notify you about detected JWT vulnerabilities. ???link
 * Apply the recommendations from the [OWASP JSON Web Token Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html)
-* If the JWT vulnerability exists in your application but cannot be fixed, we recommend setting up the [**Create a virtual patch**](user-guides/rules/vpatch-rule.md) rule.
-This rule will allow blocking attacks that exploit an active JWT vulnerability.

 ##  The list of special attacks and vulnerabilities